Water

 Harmful Cyanobacterial Blooms

-The LWRCD has been assisting the Wyoming Department of Environmental Quality (WDEQ) with Harmful Cyanobacteria (HCB) monitoring on Boysen Reservoir over the 2024 summer.
-The monitoring consists of gathering information of what is occurring, including if a visible bloom is present, at various locations around Boysen every two weeks.
-The algal blooms have been present since mid July, but not all algae are bad algae!
-Two primary water samples are collected to determine if there is a presence of Cyanotoxins and Microcystin in the blooms.
+In 2024 the LWRCD assisted the Wyoming Department of Environmental Quality (WDEQ) with Harmful Cyanobacteria (HCB) monitoring on Boysen Reservoir.
+The monitoring consisted of gathering information of what is occurring, including if a visible bloom is present, at various locations around Boysen every two weeks.
+Algal blooms were present at Boysen from July-October; however not all algae are bad algae!
+Two primary water samples were collected to determine if there is a presence of Cyanotoxins and Microcystin in the blooms.
 If the presence of either is above certain thresholds, the information is posted as a bloom or toxin advisory promoting caution, as these can be harmful to livestock, pets and humans if ingested.
 To follow HCBs advisories check out Harmful Cyanobacterial Blooms (wyohcbs.org).
 You can sign up to receive updates on HCBs and advisories on their website.

 Listed Impaired water sources